Science & Policy

 Its most crucial area – the influence of information technologies in the way young people think, learn and behave.

 As well her work with the UK government, Susan is also involved in many outreach activities overseas.
-In particular, she is trustee of the Cyprus Institute and the Alexandrian Library in Egypt.
+In particular, she has been trustee of the Cyprus Institute and the Alexandrian Library in Egypt.

 In 2004 and 2005, Susan worked with the Australian government as one of the Adelaide Thinkers in Residence and in 2011, she joined the Advisory Board of the Kusuma School of Biological Sciences at the Indian Institute for Technology, Delhi